 In 2006, prospectors L. Stephenson, M. Nelson and Richard Simpson spent three days on the property and collected 52 rock samples on six traverses.
 36 of the samples were from outcrop and 16 floats.
 All samples were analyzed by ALS Chemex of Vancouver and six samples were submitted to Vancouver GeoTech Labs for petrological descriptions.

 Results in 2006 indicate that the galena vein, known as the Mound Vein, contains a significant quantity of Au and Ag along with Pb, Cu and Zn.
 Results from analyses of samples collected over the four traverses indicate that precious metals have ranges from 10 ppb to 1,500 ppb Au and from 0.05 ppm to 5,410 ppm Ag.
-The deposit is a polymetallic, Pb- Cu- Mo- Zn- Au- Ag, vein system that might be related to a porphyry system in the area.
+The deposit is a polymetallic, Pb +/- Cu +/- Mo +/- Zn +/- Au +/- Ag, vein system that may be related to a porphyry system in the area.

 In September 2014, a surficial exploration program was completed on the Mineral Hill Property (Figure 8).
 The program focused on prospecting and sampling the ridge south of the old camp, prospecting and sampling the cirque around the old camp and limited sampling of core stored at the old camp site.

 The 2014 surface program focused on taking rock samples from sites containing visible sulphides, quartz veining and limited sampling of historic diamond drill core.
-Rock sampling confirmed historic results of anomalous lead and zinc values; these may be indicative of a hidden porphyry system.
+Rock sampling confirmed historic results of anomalous lead and zinc values which may be indicative of a hidden porphyry system on the property.

 Blunt Mountain lies within the Intermontane Belt of British Columbia.
 The Skeena Arch, a broad structural high trending north easterly, underlies the area.

-Sedimentary rocks of the Middle Jurassic to Late Cretaceous Bowser Lake Group and Kasalka Group underlie the AOI.
-The Late Cretaceous Bulkley intrusives intrude both these groups.
-A brief summary of the two groups, taken from Maclntyre et al. (1994) is given below (Figure 9).
+Sedimentary rocks of the Middle Jurassic to Late Cretaceous Bowser Lake Group and Kasalka Group underlie the Project.
+Late Cretaceous Bulkley intrusives intrude this group.
+A brief summary of the two groups, taken from Maclntyre et al. (1994), is given below (Figure 9).

-Figure 9: Simplified Geology Map of Blunt Mountain AOI (Geoscience BC, 2010)
+Figure 9.
+Simplified geology map of Blunt Mountain project (Geoscience BC, 2010).

 The sedimentary rock adjacent the intrusive contact has been converted to hornfels.
 North trending feldspar porphyry and quartz feldspar porphyry dykes transect the area.
 The polymetallic mineral showings occur mostly in the hornfels along a north-easterly trending structure which transects both rock types.
-The Cu-Mo porphyry mineralization showings exist in the nearby Bulkley intrusives in the project area.
-Two types of mineralization, copper-molybdenum porphyries and silver-gold-lead-zinc veins, have been discovered at the Blunt Mountain AOI.
+The Cu-Mo porphyry mineralization showings exist in the nearby Bulkley intrusives in the project area also.
+Two types of mineralization, such as copper-molybdenum porphyries and silver-gold-lead-zinc veins have been discovered at the Blunt Mountain Project.

-There is a strong positive magnetic anomaly area in the north-west part of the Red Springs AOI and south-east part of Blunt Mt AOI.
-The historical mineralization showings and workings were focused on the medium and low positive magnetic anomaly area at Blunt Mountain, which is similar to Red Springs, south of Blunt Mountain and Netalzul Mountain AOI in the north-east corner of the Hazelton property.
+There is a strong positive magnetic anomaly area in the north-west part of the Red Springs Project and south-east part of the Blunt Mt Project.
+The historical mineralization showings and workings were focused on the medium and low positive magnetic anomaly area at Blunt Mountain, which is similar to Red Springs, south of Blunt Mountain and the Netalzul Mountain Project in the north-east corner of the Hazelton property.